 Colorado’s health care safety net, the network of clinics and providers that care for the most vulnerable residents, is growing and changing.
 To better understand the changes in Colorado’s health care safety net, it is necessary to understand its structure.

 The Safety Net Primer (available at right) explains the elements of the state’s health care safety net, who uses its services, and how the system is funded.

-Each meeting is recapped in a CHI publication called Food for Thought.
+Each meeting was recapped in a CHI publication called Food for Thought.
 Click here to explore meetings from past months and years.